-In order for this product to compete with existing ones, it must remain relatively inexpensive.
-It's been estimated that a product with favorable characteristics with a cost less than

-\$200 would receive widespread use.
+In order for this product to compete with existing ones, it must cost less than \$200.
+It is been estimated that a product with favorable characteristics below this cost would receive widespread use.
 Because of this, cost is less important than all other categories and was allotted 5 points.

-It's expected that 0.5-2.0 % w/w benzoic acid would be used for the design, this results in a need for 1.25-5.00 grams.
-This would cost less than one dollar per 250 mL unit; hence, benzoic acid was given the max of five points [42].
+It's expected that 0.5-2.0 w/w% benzoic acid would be used for the design, this results in a need for 1.25-5.00 grams.
+This would cost less than one dollar per 250 mL unit; hence, benzoic acid was given the max of five points [50].

-A 5 %w/w PEG 400 addition is expected to reduce the viscosity of the solution enough for adequate injection.
-Buying PEG in bulk results in an estimated cost of three cents per gram [42].
-The 5 %w/w addition is expected to cost 38 cents; hence, PEG 400 was given the max of five points.
+A 5 w/w% PEG 400 addition is expected to reduce the viscosity of the solution enough for adequate injection.
+Buying PEG in bulk results in an estimated cost of three cents per gram [50].
+The 5 w/w% addition is expected to cost 38 cents; hence, PEG 400 was given the max of five points.
 More PEG can be added to decrease viscosity even more which should not be a monetary concern since this will raise costs almost negligibly.

-Methylcellulose costs about \$0.30 per gram, which is relatively expensive compared to our other additives [42].
+Methylcellulose costs about \$0.30 per gram, which is relatively expensive compared to our other additives [50].
 Since MC is so effective at such low concentrations, only a few grams would need to be added, however, this still results in a cost nearly double our other additives per 250 mL unit.
 For this reason, MC was given only four points in this category.

-A 5 %w/w poloxamer 188 concentration is expected to be enough to increase bioadhesion of the solution.
-For this amount, a 250mL unit will cost an additional 90 cents [42].
+A 5 w/w% poloxamer 188 concentration is expected to be enough to increase bioadhesion of the solution.
+For this amount, a 250mL unit will cost an additional 90 cents [50].
 Because of the small value added to the total cost of the unit, poloxamer 188 was given full points in this category.